Israeli strikes on northern Gaza leave at least 87 dead or missing, Palestinian officials say

 It said another 40 people were wounded in the strikes on the town of Beit Lahiya, which was among the first targets of Israel's ground invasion nearly a year ago.

+Israel has been carrying out a large-scale operation in northern Gaza for the last two weeks, saying Hamas has regrouped there.
+Palestinian officials say hundreds of people have been killed and that the health sector in the north is on the verge of collapse.

-The strikes came as the United States is investigating an unauthorized release of classified documents that assess Israel's plans to attack Iran, according to three U.S. officials.
+The United States is meanwhile investigating an unauthorized release of classified documents that assess Israel's plans to attack Iran, according to three U.S. officials.
 A fourth U.S. official said the documents appear to be legitimate.

 The documents, attributed to the U.S. Geospatial Intelligence Agency and National Security Agency and marked top secret, indicate that Israel was moving military assets in place to conduct a military strike in response to Iran's ballistic missile attack on Oct.
 1.